slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Words are deeds."
 -- Ludwig Wittgenstein*

-> *"Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby."
--- Neil Strauss*

 > *"With enough courage, you can do without a reputation."
 -- Margaret Mitchell*